 When you retire it’s easy to reduce your physical activity and we know that physical activity is vital for maintaining your health as we age.

 There are many ways to keep active and maintain a physical lifestyle.
-Exploring new physical activities, joining a gym, activity group or taking up a new sport are all great ways to keep your physical activity interesting and varied.
+Exploring new physical activities, joining a gym, activity groups or taking up a new sport are all great ways to keep your physical activity interesting and varied.
 Following a healthy diet and having routine check-ups are also important in maintaining your physical health.

 Finding mental stimulation in retirement can assist to avoid boredom and depression.